bonnieho/bonnieho.github.io/README.md

 - Rich Link Preview image + README screenshot (waiting on updated screenshot cards for a couple of the projects' repos)
 - favicon

-- maybe add a modal response for submit button action?
+- maybe add a modal response for submit button action? (currently playing around with this)

 WAVE accessibility recommendations:
     * contrast stuff (although the teal/gray are growing on me)